A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Formal matched asymptotic expansions

-In this multiphase context, we study the behavior of the system in two regions: near the interface $\Gamma_{ij}$ separating two given phases $i$ and $j$ and far from it.
-We denote $u_k$ the solution for a random phase $k$.
-Whether $k$ can designate $i$ and $j$ in a equation will be clear from the context.
+In this multiphase context, we study the behavior of the system in two regions: near the interface $\Gamma:=\Gamma^\varepsilon_{ij}$ separating two given phases $i\not=j$, and far from it.
+We denote $u_k$ the solution for an arbitrary phase $k$.
+Whether $k$ can designate $i$ or $j$ in an equation will be clear from the context.